Advice and answers from the Teamdeck Team

 divide(x, y) - Divide two values: x / y.
 You can also do it by using an arithmetic formula: x/y.

 fix(x) - Round a value towards zero.
-This function returns 3 when the value is 3.2 or 3.8, returns to -4 when the value is 4.7 or 4.2.
-For other functions that round your values check ceil(x) and floor(x).
+This function returns 3 when the value is 3.2 or 3.8 and returns to -4 when the value is 4.7 or 4.2.
+For other functions that round your values, check ceil(x) and floor(x).

 floor(x) - Round a value towards minus infinity.
-This function returns 3 when the value is 3.2 or 3.8, returns -5 when the value is -4.2 or -4.7.
-For other functions that round your values check ceil(x) and fix(x).
+This function returns 3 when the value is 3.2 or 3.8 and returns -5 when the value is -4.2 or -4.7.
+For other functions that round your values, check ceil(x) and fix(x).

 mod(x, y) - Calculate the modulus, the remainder of dividing one number by another (remainder of x/y).
 For example, mod(8,3) would return 2 and mod(9,3) = 0.